-Additional to the the e-publishing offer for articles, books and journals, arthistoricum.net provides scholars with the opportunity to archive the respective research data permanently in arthistoricum.net@heiDATA.
+Additional to the e-publishing offer for articles, books and journals, arthistoricum.net provides scholars with the opportunity to archive the respective research data permanently in arthistoricum.net@heiDATA.
 These can be linked directly to online publications hosted on the Heidelberg publishing platforms.
-All research data – e.g. images, videos, audio files, tables, graphics etc. – receive a DOI (Digital Object Identifiyer).
+All research data – e.g. images, videos, audio files, tables, graphics etc. – receive a DOI (Digital Object Identifier).
 Thus, they can be cited, viewed and permanently linked to as distinct academic output.

 Long-term archiving of research data is central to good academic practice: It is necessary for the fundamental accountability of research findings that are based on respective data.
 Furthermore, the archiving makes it possible for the data to be used in further research projects in the future.